Small Business Enterprise & Workforce Goals

 In addition to giving first consideration to local firms, OCII’s SBE policy encourages Prime Contractors to award contracting opportunities to businesses that reflect the gender, ethnic and economic diversity of San Francisco.

-In FY20-21, OCII’s developer partners awarded professional services and construction contracts on 5 affordable and inclusionary housing-related projects totaling nearly $40 million.
-Over $31 million (or 78%) were awarded to small businesses, many of whom are LBEs certified by the City’s Contract Monitoring Division.
-Notably, small businesses were awarded $10 million (87%) of professional services contracts and over $21 million (75%) of construction contracts (See Chart 1).
-Reflecting the gender and ethnic diversity of San Francisco, minority and women owned firms received nearly $24 million (60%) of professional services and construction contracts.
+Notably, small businesses were awarded $6.9 million (90.7%) of professional services contracts and over $74 million (48.2%) of construction contracts (See Chart 1).
+Reflecting the gender and ethnic diversity of San Francisco, minority and women owned firms received nearly $40 million (36%) of professional services and construction contracts.
+Of the total contracts awarded, Black firms received credit for 30.1%, Latinx firms 4.9%, and Asian firms .6%.

-To ensure inclusion of small businesses in OCII-administered projects, OCII encourages larger and established firms to pair with SBEs by forming associations and joint ventures (JV).
+To ensure inclusion of small businesses in OCII- administered projects, OCII encourages larger and established firms to pair with SBEs by forming associations and joint ventures (JV).
 These partnerships help Prime Contractors comply with SBE goals by incentivizing them to break up scopes of work when feasible to give smaller firms access to large-scale projects and an opportunity to acquire greater footing and visibility within their trade.
 OCII recognizes JVs and Associations between SBE firms and non-SBE firms, where the SBE partner performs 35% or more of the work and receives a proportionate share of the profits.
 Both professional service and construction firms have benefited from OCII’s JV policy.

 Workforce Development

 The San Francisco Office of Economic and Workforce Development, through its CityBuild Division, assists OCII with its workforce development program.
 Contractors and subcontractors are required to submit certified payroll reports through a web-based monitoring and reporting system, which tracks hours by trade, residency, and other relevant demographic information of employees.
-CityBuild and Contract Compliance staff closely monitors payroll submissions to ensure adherence to OCII’s policies, and to allow for “real time” and actionable remedies for deficiencies.
+CityBuild and OCII Contract Compliance staff closely monitor payroll submissions to ensure adherence